A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps.

 1998-08 to 2000-05: Analyst-Programmer at Informática El Corte Inglés, SA

-After many years programming as a hobby I thought I knew everything about writing software.
-My first programming job was very useful to teach me that I was in fact wrong.
 I was in the team that wrote a C cash register program, with a nifty Visual Basic interface.

 1996 to 1998: Intern at Plataforma Solar de Almería

 My first job ever was to rewrite the PSA website in something that allowed for some degree of automation.
 A large part of it was laying out their annual report.
-I learned HTML in anger, and a long-forgotten environment called Frontier.
+I learned HTML and a long-forgotten environment called Frontier.